TRaSH-Guides/Guides/CONTRIBUTING.md

 ### File Naming

 > [!CAUTION]
-> JSON file names are always written in lowercase, spaces are replaced by a dash, and no spaces or special characters except a dash :bangbang:
+> JSON file names are always written in lowercase.
+Spaces must be replaced by dashes, `plus` should be used instead of the `+` symbol, and no spaces or special characters should be used except for dashes. :bangbang:

 ### Hashcode